Fine-Tuning Multilingual Language Models for Code Review: An Empirical Study on Industrial C# Projects: Study Design and Methodology

-\textbf{Fine-Tuning CodeReviewer for Three ACR Tasks.} We fine-tuned \textit{CodeReviewer} for all three ACR tasks based on its original multi-task design and prior performance in both classification and generation tasks~\cite{li2022automating}.
+We fine-tuned \textit{CodeReviewer} for all three ACR tasks based on its original multi-task design and prior performance in both classification and generation tasks~\cite{li2022automating}.
 We followed the original implementation as a basis and adapted task-specific hyperparameters where needed. \begin{enumerate} \item \emph{Code Change Quality Estimation:} We fine-tuned CodeReviewer as a binary classifier to predict whether a code change requires a review comment (\( y = 1 \)) or not (\( y = 0 \)).
 Using a learning rate of \( 3 \times 10^{-4} \), we trained the model for 5 epochs with a batch size of 12.
 This configuration helped accelerate training while maintaining stability. \item \emph{Review Comment Generation:} We applied a two-stage fine-tuning approach.
 In the first stage, we used a mixed-language dataset that included German comments from the Lovion dataset and English comments from the CodeReviewer benchmark.
-In the second stage, we translated all German comments into English using Python’s googletrans library \cite{googletrans} and retrained the model on a fully English dataset.
-Across both stages, the model was trained for approximately 3 epochs (around 7,500 steps) using a learning rate of \( 3 \times 10^{-4} \) and a batch size of 6. \item \emph{Code Refinement:} For this task, we trained the model to generate improved code versions based on reviewer feedback.
-Fine-tuning was performed for 3–4 epochs using a batch size of 8 and a learning rate of \(3 \times 10^{-4}\), striking a balance between efficiency and convergence. \end{enumerate} \textbf{Fine-Tuning CodeLlama and DeepSeek for Review Comment Generation.} Given the linguistic complexity and practical relevance of the Review Comment Generation task, we fine-tuned both \textit{CodeLlama-7B} and \textit{DeepSeek-R1-Distill-Llama-8B} specifically for this purpose.
-Their instruction-tuned architectures and strong NL generation capabilities make them particularly well-suited for review comment generation.
-Due to computational constraints, we focused their evaluation exclusively on review comment generation to assess their ability to generate high-quality, context-aware review comments for C\#.
+In the second stage, we used the translated version of the Lovion comments (see Section~\ref{sec:data-preparation}) to retrain the model on a fully English dataset.
+Across both stages, the model was trained for approximately 3 epochs (around 7,500 steps) using a learning rate of \(3 \times 10^{-4}\) and a batch size of 6. \item \emph{Code Refinement:} For this task, we trained the model to generate improved code versions based on reviewer feedback.
+Fine-tuning was performed for 3–4 epochs using a batch size of 8 and a learning rate of \(3 \times 10^{-4}\), striking a balance between efficiency and convergence. \end{enumerate}